tc39/proposal-smart-pipelines/readme.md

 <td>

-Pipeline functions look similar to the proposal for [syntactic partial application][] by [Ron Buckton][], except that partial-application expressions are simply pipeline bodies that are prefixed by a topic arrow.
+Pipeline functions look similar to the proposal for [syntactic partial function application][] by [Ron Buckton][], except that partial-application expressions are simply pipeline bodies that are prefixed by a topic arrow.
 ```js